deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 **Moses Byron**

-"…*It was hard for me to reconcile the knowledge that the men and women who ran those businesses could be so intelligent, and yet so stupid at the same time.
-I looked at years of…factories dumping their waste into rivers and lakes because it was cheaper to pay the pollution fines than to properly dispose of their byproduct.
+"...*It was hard for me to reconcile the knowledge that the men and women who ran those businesses could be so intelligent, and yet so stupid at the same time.
+I looked at years of...factories dumping their waste into rivers and lakes because it was cheaper to pay the pollution fines than to properly dispose of their byproduct.
 Minimum wages that could only support ONE person if they worked a fifteen hour day, let alone a young family.
 Thereby laying the burden of looking after that family on the state.
 I would always look at such businesses and ask myself---'can't they see that they're making less profit by keeping their own employees poor?'*"

 *"That was the foundation of my business dream.
-The idea that a company did not have to be, uh, selfish in order…to…*ah dammit, how's that go again?"
+The idea that a company did not have to be, uh, selfish in order...to...*ah dammit, how's that go again?"

 "Cruel."

 "*That a company did not have to be cruel in order to be self-interested.
-That a successful business could*…" Moses paused and sighed.
+That a successful business could*..."
+Moses paused and sighed.
 "Dang it all, I need a break."

 His secretary stood up.
 "Coffee?"